top of page

 Funding is available to support a range of arts, cultural and heritage themed activities/projects.
 Applications must demonstrate benefits for the wider Thamesmead community and meet one or more of the following themes:

-• Educational activities: that promote the creative learning of African and Caribbean history, culture, and language.
+• Educational activities: that promote the creative learning of African and Caribbean history, heritage, culture, and language.

 • Cultural programmes and provision; celebrating the performing or visual arts.
 This can include dance, song, drumming, storytelling, spoken word, open mic, poetry, craft, discussions, traditional dress, carnivals, events, showcases, talks, readings, etc.

-• Food heritage: providing opportunities to learn about cultural dishes and how to cook them using local communal kitchens/cafe spaces.
+• Food heritage: providing opportunities to learn about cultural dishes and how to cook them.
+Applicants may wish to use local communal kitchens/cafe spaces for delivery.

 Grant size: